 Now he just needed to ask her out before that jerk Dan, who always bragged about the fact that he consulted the zoo on the care of peccaries.
 Dan, hardly a Lothario elsewhere, did well in a building full of introverts.
 He was the dominant elephant seal bull, with a harem full of submissive cows, and only a few timid rivals.
 Harvey decided that he simply must make his feelings known on Valentine’s day.
-Then that he must ask her out the day after.
+Then, after Valentines day came and went, that he must ask her out the day after.
 Then the day after that.
 He just needed to finish fixing this rat pancreas.

 Specimen preparation done, Harvey walked to his car to pick up the remains of the purple roses he had purchased two days before (it was her favourite colour), this was probably not the best spot, but he was embarrassed to be seen with them.
 In fact, even now he was tempted to cover them with a towel.
 He began walking back towards her lab when everything suddenly went black.

 In the moments before his head made contact with the ground, his life didn’t flash before his eyes.
 Instead, he imagined what would happen to her.